OmarElmelegy/NACS/README.md

 This repository implements a full pipeline for ECG signal analysis and classification using Support Vector Machines (SVM).
 The pipeline covers:

+The provided data set can be downloaded from [here](https://github.com/mathworks/physionet_ECG_data)

 - **Dataset Construction:** Extracting 10-second ECG segments for three classes:
   - **NSR** (Normal Sinus Rhythm)
   - **CHF** (Congestive Heart Failure)